VoltLang/Battery/doc/index.md

 	#include <stdio.h>
 	int main() { printf("hello, world\n"); return 0; }

+Multiple checks can be specified, and they must occur in order.
+They don't have to be adjacent, just earlier checks must occur before later checks.

 The `requires` command allows you to check simple platform and architecture conditions, skipping platforms that fail.
 This allows you to check OS specific things in a clean fashion.
 The `requiresAliases` property of `battery.tests.json` allows you to define new keywords with the same expression syntax.

 	requires:windows && !x86